minirgb2019/Hello-World/README.md

 **Overview**
 This project creates communication between a client and a server through TCP, which can respond to a requests including numbers or a string.

-To make this project work, I installed JDk and Eclipes editor.

 **Test**